Joe Craven’s “Pursuits of Possibility” Class

-We are offering a “topical class” with Joe Craven for advanced beginners to thriving intermediates that want to up their game in jamming and improvisation.
-This class will be open to all instruments and will focus on special topics with Joe, who will share his musical insights in a jam driven class.
+We are offering this “Pursuits of Possibility” class with Joe Craven for advanced beginners to thriving intermediates who want to up their game in composition, jamming and improvisation.
+This class will be open to all instruments and will focus on special topics of creative process “Joe-style”; “Songetry” (intro to lyricism), Improvisation (preparing for whatever may come) Rhythm Boot Camp; (the importance of where notes go over what notes you choose) and more!
+Joe will get you thinking and feeling music-making in new ways in this fast paced, jam driven class.
 There will be a limited number of seats in this class.

 About the class